apigee/edge-gcp/multinode-autoscale/jinja/README.md

 ## Apigee Deployment on GCP

-At this point of time supported topologies are 2,5 , 7 and 9 .
+ - At this point of time supported topologies are 2,5 , 7 and 9 .
 Additionally for 5,7,9 topologies you can setup auto scaling.
 When set of auto scaling, Routers and MP's are configured in seperate nodes.
+ - Additionally it also creates 1 node Developer portal for each supported toplogy.
+So for example if you choose to deploy 5 node topology, a 6th node will spin up with developer portal.

+ - Supported Deployment Topologies

 Edge Topology- 2 node
 ![Edge Topology- 2 node](/images/2node.png)